Iteration of some topologically hyperbolic maps in the family $ \lambda+z+\tan z$: Introduction

 \end{thm}

 We call the completely invariant Baker domain $B_\lambda$ of $f_\lambda,$ as the \textit{ primary Fatou component} and denote it by $B$ whenever $\lambda $ is understood.
 Let us call a Fatou component \textit{ non-primary} if it is different from $B$.
 Before looking into the non-primary Fatou components, we make few remarks. \begin{rem} \begin{enumerate} \item Since the Julia set is the boundary of every completely invariant Fatou component, $\mathcal{J}(f_\lambda)=\partial B$. \item Every Fatou component of $f_\lambda$ different from $B$ is simply connected.
-In particular, there is no Herman ring in the Fatou set of $f_\lambda$. \item All the critical points of $f_\lambda$ with positive imaginary part are in $B$. \end{enumerate} \end{rem}
+In particular, there is no Herman ring in the Fatou set of $f_\lambda$. \item All the critical points of $f_\lambda$ with positive imaginary part are in $B$ and it follows from the proof of Theorem \ref{cifcupperhalf} that $d(\overline{P(f)}\cap H^+, \mathcal{J}(f_\lambda)\cap \mathbb{C})>\sinh^{-1}1>0$ where $H^+=\{z: \Im(z) >0\}$. \end{enumerate} \end{rem}

 The function $f_\lambda$ has infinitely many fixed points for each $\lambda \neq i$.
 These are the solutions of $ \tan z=-\lambda$.
 But the multiplier of each fixed point is $2+\lambda^2$ leading to some amount of advantage.
 First we consider $|2+\lambda^2|<1$.
-The set of all such values of $\lambda$ in the upper half plane is a bounded simply connected domain.
+The set of all such values of $\lambda$ in the upper half-plane is a bounded simply connected domain.
 The following theorem demonstrates that non-primary Fatou components do exist and it describes all of them.

 \begin{thm} Let $\mid2+\lambda^2\mid<1$.
 Then, \begin{enumerate}